TuureKaunisto/highlight-dodgy-chars/readme.md

 # Highlight non-ascii characters in Sublime Text 3

-This plugin highlights non-printable characters excluding whitelisted characters.
+This plugin highlights non-ascii characters excluding whitelisted characters.
 It makes control characters, zero width spaces, full width colons and other dangerous characters that might break your code visible.

 <img src="screen-shot.png" alt="The plugin highlights bad characters in the editor" title="The plugin highlights dodgy characters" width="404">

-By default the Scandinavian special characters and the euro sign: åäöæø€ are whitelisted.
+By default the European special characters are whitelisted.
 The whitelisted characters can be edited in the settings.

 `Sublime Text > Preferences > Package Settings > Highlight Dodgy Chars > Settings - User`